Creating a module named 'my_module.py'

 Prompting Generative AI for Identifying and Implementing the Right Packages

-AI can guide your search for ideal packages or libraries.
-Instead of asking “Which packages do I need?” you might specify, “I need to parse and format dates in Python—what libraries or standard modules work for that?”
-Along with context—like advanced time zone handling—AI can suggest datetime or dateutil.
+AI can guide your search for ideal packages.
+Instead of asking “Which packages do I need?”, specify your goal: “I need to parse and format dates in Python—what libraries work for that?”

 Example Prompt:

-Generate a Python script that uses the 'dateutil' package to parse and format dates.
+Generate a Python script that uses the 'dateutil' package to parse a messy date string and reformat it.
+Explain which pip command is needed to run this.

 Resulting AI-generated code: